How to Make Passive Income with NFTs

 1. Staking NFTs

-While staking crypto is a known concept, staking NFTs might be new for you.
+While staking crypto is a known concept, staking NFTs in your wallet might be new for you.
 This works similarly to staking cryptocurrencies: you can generate passive income, while still having ownership of your NFTs.

 How to stake NFTs